CommunityToolkit/Datasync/README.md

 ## 🙌 Getting Started

-Please take a look at the tutorials included in our [documentation][documentation].
+Please take a look at the tutorials included in our [documentation](https://CommunityToolkit.github.io/Datasync).

 You can easily get started by using the `dotnet new` command to create a new datasync server.
 The template pre-configured ASP.NET Core, Entity Framework Core, and the Datasync server libraries.
 To install the template: